Nespresso Vertuoline Vs Original: The Differences Explained

 Since Nespresso makes two lines of coffee machines, OriginalLine which brews espresso drinks only and VertuoLine which brews both espresso and coffee, we’ll discuss the merits of each and find out what matches your morning coffee needs.
 Each line requires different capsules so it’s important to note that when you buy a Nespresso machine you aren’t just buying the machine, you’re also buying into a specific line of Nespresso capsules that create an arguably different drink.

-If you’re interested in pursuing the flavors in these capsules but don’t have the patience for Nespresso, there are alternative machines that will brew with capsules.
+If you’re interested in pursuing the flavors in these capsules but don’t have the patience for Nespresso, there are alternative machines that will brew with these capsules but they can be hard to find.

 The Nespresso Experience